BabylonJS/OldDocumentationSite/content/How_To/contribute/contribute_to_documentation.md

 ## Running and editing the doc locally

-In the powershell window at the root of the documentation repo, send a **grunt build** command and wait.
-Should the build not occur try updating 'npm', 'grunt, and 'grunt-cli'.
+In the powershell window at the root of the documentation repo, send a:

+`grunt build`

+command and wait.
+Should the build not occur try `npm install`, or updating `npm`, `grunt`, and `grunt-cli`.

+When it's done, use:

+`grunt serve`

-When it's done, use **grunt serve**: this will launch the local documentation website on http://localhost:8080
+This will launch the local documentation website on http://localhost:8080

 Open the project using your favorite code editor.
 This can be done also from Github Desktop: